enhance-dev/enhance.dev/src/views/docs/md/learn/practices/progressive-enhancement.md

 ## Just a spoonful
 Adding minimal syntactical sugar makes this look more familiar to users from other non-standards-based front-end frameworks.
 The trade-off is losing the power of optimized DOM updates, but you can always start with what you are comfortable with and drop down to the platform if the need for optimal performance arises.

-Here is an example of an enhance base class that hides some of the Custom Element boilerplate code and adds support for DOM diffing.
+Here is an example of an Enhance base class that hides some of the Custom Element boilerplate code and adds support for DOM diffing.

 ```javascript
 import enhance from '@enhance/enhance'